cumberland-river-compact/icreek/README.md

 For **better performance**:

-* Bundle, and minify assets for faster page loads and reduced bandwidth requirements.
+* Bundle and minify assets for faster page loads and reduced bandwidth requirements.
 This is especially important on mobile devices and low bandwidth connections. *[Webpack]*
 * Use small libraries when possible. *[[Leaflet](http://leafletjs.com/) vs. Esri JavaScript API]*